hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **The Useless Bluff** (deleted)

 ```
-* This convention is deleted, since it conflicts with *Junk Ejection*.
+* This convention is deleted, since it conflicts with *Junk Ejection*. (*Junk Ejection* is a move that is not announced yet.)
 ```

 **Reverse Order Ejection** (deleted)